ShivanshKothari/encore-go-1/README.md

 # REST API Starter

 This is an API service I created using the Encore Go boilerplate to learn about it.
-Below here is boilerplate text.
+Below here is boilerplate text

 ## Developing locally